“Shampoo” and Other Inspirations Found on St. Mark’s Place

 According to a local neighbor, “in the 1990s Mayor Giuliani tried to shut down nightclubs by enforcing the old New York City cabaret laws that are still in effect now.
 In other words, it was against the law to dance without a cabaret license—and you could not get a cabaret license without paying a prohibitively high cost.
 McGregor devised a scheme that was brilliant in its simplicity and worked for many years.
 The dance floor and stage were on the first floor of Boy Bar, but to enter the club you had to walk upstairs to the second floor and then come back down.
 If there was a raid by the police or fire department, the doorman hit a secret switch that alerted the DJ booth.
 This “kill switch” would automatically stop the dance music and switch over to a cassette tape of lounge music.
 I would kill the disco lights and bring up lounge lighting.
 In other words, by the time the police got down the stairs, the dancing had totally stopped and the crowd was just milling about under signs that read “No Dancing,” listening to Laura Nyro.
 It was brilliant.”

 The above photograph of Paul McGregor’s Haircutters in its heyday is from our “Carol Teller’s Changing New York” collection on our historic image archive, which is chock full of great images of images of people and places long gone and still around in our neighborhoods over the last fifty years.
-View part I of that collection here, part II here, and part III here.
+View part I of that collection here, part II here, part III here, part IV here, and part V here.